HappyPillUSA/Animal-Trading-Card/README.md

 ## Acknowledgments

-To my dearest family that contribute to my giraffes collections
+To my dearest family that always contribute to my giraffes collections